ofek-avi/Ex2_oop/README.md

 int update - for the shortestPathDist function.

+Running time for G1 graph
+is connected = 4 ms
+center= 32 ms
+shortest path (1,16) = 9 ms

+Running time for G2 graph
+is connected = 4 ms
+center = 36 ms
+shortest path (1,30) =7  ms

+Running time for G3 graph
+is connected = 5 ms
+center = 68 ms
+shortest path (1,47) =11  ms

-Running time for 1000 nodes graph is connected = 6 ms center = 3347 ms
+Running time for 1000 nodes graph is connected = 6 ms center = 46 ms
 shortest path (1,999) = 2 ms

+Running time for 10000 nodes graph is connected =  timeout center = timeout

-I couldn't run the program for the bigger graphs because of the size of the file.
+We couldn't run the program for the bigger graphs because of the size of the file.

 *How to open the jar file*